noguchisatoshi/MeshFT-Net/README.md

 Generic neural simulators often mix these roles inside learned message passing or learned operators.
 This can lead to unstable long-horizon rollouts, energy drift, and non-physical modes.

-**Mesh Field Theory (MeshFT)** makes the topology--metric separation explicit.
+**Mesh Field Theory (MeshFT)** makes the topology-metric separation explicit.
 In the paper, we prove a local reduction theorem showing that, under locality, permutation equivariance, orientation covariance, and energy balance/passivity, admissible mesh dynamics admit a port--Hamiltonian factorization shown in the following figure.
 Thus, the conservative interconnection is fixed by mesh topology, while metric-dependent and dissipative effects remain learnable.

 **MeshFT-Net** is the neural realization of this result: